 Operator Overloading

-C3 allows some limited operator overloading for working with containers.
+C3 has operator overloading for working with containers and for creating numerical types.

 ”Element at” operator []